opentelekomcloud-docs/cloud-backup-recovery/umn/source/optional_migrating_resources_from_csbs_vbs.rst

 #.
 How Do I Delete Backups from VBS Console?

-   After you have migrated data from CSBS and VBS to CBR, backups displayed in VBS Console cannot be deleted alone.
+   After you have migrated data from CSBS and VBS to CBR, backups displayed in the VBS console cannot be deleted alone.
 Find these backups in CBR and delete them.
-Then, the backups will also be deleted from VBS Console.
+Then, the backups will also be deleted from the VBS console.

 #.
 What Are the Differences Between CBR, CSBS, and VBS?